meant-ion/TuringMod/README.md

 		- yodaposting: same idea as !post, but response is said like yoda would
 				* API not free, need to actually be making money to use (lol)

-		- !tr command: automatically translates a command from the detected language to english
-				* Same as yodaposting, API not free (Google Cloud Translate API), need to be making money on it first

 	------------------------------------------------------------

 	- whatever is suggested by viewers during my livestreams, so long as the suggestions are not against TOS (Twitch or OpenAI)

-	- get further testing for the calculator, specifically for negative numbers